sumedhakul/Sumedha_data-scientist-january-2026-take-home/rfc_template.md

 Hour 2: Integration

- Design and test LLM prompt
+ - Design and test LLM prompt
- Implement extractor (with mock option for testing) Build pipeline to connect everything
+ - Implement extractor (with mock option for testing)
+ - Build pipeline to connect everything
- Test end-to-end on provided transcripts
+ - Test end-to-end on provided transcripts

 Hour 3: Polish

  Create demo script showing results
- Add basic visualizations (score distribution, timeline) Write this RFC
+ - Add basic visualizations (score distribution, timeline)
+ - Write this RFC
- Test thoroughly and document
+ - Test thoroughly and document

 What's Working
 The pipeline successfully:

-Scores all segments based on linguistic patterns Filters to ~20-30% of segments
+- Scores all segments based on linguistic patterns
+- Filters to ~20-30% of segments
-Extracts structured action items with all required fields Provides confidence levels and priorities
+- Extracts structured action items with all required fields
+- Provides confidence levels and priorities
-Exports to JSON for downstream use
+- Exports to JSON for downstream use

-What I'd Add With More Time
-Short-term improvements:

-More comprehensive unit tests
-Jupyter notebook with richer visualizations
-CLI tool for batch processing
-Support for different transcript formats

-Medium-term enhancements:

-Fine-tune a lightweight classifier (DistilBERT)
-Better deduplication using semantic similarity Confidence calibration against user feedback Integration examples for Linear/Jira

-Long-term vision:

-Real-time processing during live meetings Cross-meeting action item tracking
-Voice tone analysis for commitment strength Multi-language support

-Success Criteria
-For this prototype to be successful:

-Processes all 5 test transcripts without errors Extracts action items with task, assignee, deadline, confidence Achieves >70% token reduction
-Code is clean and documented
-RFC clearly explains the approach

-I'm treating this as an MVP that proves the concept and can be iterated on with real user feedback.